Category Archives: Alfred Hitchcock

 Marnie turns from sweet girl to ice queen seamlessly.

 A huge controversial aspect of the film is that, while not shown, it is heavily implied that Mark rapes Marnie on their honeymoon.
-The next morning Marnie attempts suicide but is rescued by Mark.
+The following day, Marnie attempts suicide but is rescued by Mark.

 This scene was filmed carefully so viewers didn’t hate Mark.
 Perhaps saving Marnie the next morning lessens what he did the night before in the eyes of the audience?
 This is open to debate.

-Hedren is fantastic at showing the complexities of the character of Marnie throughout the entire film and does a wonderful job in a difficult role.
+Hedren is fantastic at showing the complexities of the character of Marnie throughout the entire film and does an excellent job in a demanding role.

-As excellent as Hedren is (and she is amazing), I have difficulty buying her as a poor, icy criminal and this comes up each time I view the film.
-Could this be a result of having identified Hedren as the sophisticated, glamorous, socialite in The Birds made a year earlier so many times?
+Could this be a result of having identified Hedren as the sophisticated, glamorous socialite in The Birds made a year earlier so many times?
 This is quite possibly so.

-During the filming of Marnie, the set was reportedly fraught with tension, mainly between Hedren and Hitchcock, who refused to speak with each other throughout filming.
-This may have added to the overall tension and Hedren appears anxious throughout.
+The set of Marnie was reportedly fraught with tension during filming.
+This tension was mainly between Hedren and Hitchcock, who refused to speak with each other throughout the filming.
+This may have added to the tension, and Hedren appears anxious.

 Could this be art imitating life?
 As the ending nears, Marnie and Mark align and form a team as they try to avoid the police altogether- Mark more or less becomes an accomplice.

-The final reveal seems rushed, takes place mostly in flashbacks, and wraps up quickly as Marnie has blocked much of her childhood from her memory, which seems far-fetched.
+The final reveal seems rushed.
+It takes place mostly in flashbacks and wraps up quickly.
+Marnie has blocked much of her childhood from her memory, which seems far-fetched.

 Still, Marnie (1964) is a complex, psychological classic Hitchcock film from his heyday.